KhanalShubham/Football-21-23/README.md

-## Era Impact Engine v3 – ANTI-GRAVITY Dashboard
+## Era Impact Engine v3 – Advanced Era Impact Dashboard

 Static web app that ranks and compares top footballers from the 2020–2023 era using a custom Era Impact Score.